 To manually override the scanned asset type of one or more assets at once, do one of the following:

 - Browse to the asset's Lansweeper page and hit Edit asset on the left, under Asset options.
 Select an asset type from the dropdown and make sure the box next to the dropdown is checked, indicating that your changes won't be overridden during scanning.
 Then hit Save asset on the left.

-- Click the Assets link at the top of the web console, tick the checkboxes in front of the assets of your choice and hit the Edit Fields button on the left, under Asset Actions.
+- Click the Assets link at the top of the web console, tick the checkboxes in front of the assets of your choice and hit the Mass Edit Assets button on the left, under Asset Actions.
 In the resulting popup, select the Asset Type field, choose your preferred asset type for the assets you selected and hit Change Field(s)- You can perform a search on one or more columns to easily find specific assets.
 In the example above, we filtered the Type column to only list music systems.- You could also tick the checkbox at the very top to select all assets in the current search results.

 Changing asset types by remapping OIDs

 To automatically have assets reassigned to your preferred asset type based on their OID, those assets must support SNMP.
 Do the following:

 - Browse to an asset's Lansweeper page and copy the OID listed on the page.
 If there is none, the asset either does not support SNMP or SNMP could not be scanned, e.g. due to the submitted SNMP community string being incorrect.
 If there is no OID, you could rescan the asset using a different community string or manually change the asset's type as explained previously.

 - Browse to the following section of the web console: Configuration\Asset Mapping